lpowell/Vynae/README.md

             Hide No Path alerts with -NoPath, and hide No match found messages with -AlertOnly.

     -Help Displays this menu

+Running with no parameters will scan all processes and list process information and network information

 Example usages